-Over the past several years the Authority has undertaken six refinancings and achieved over \$20 million gross savings (\$15 million in net present value savings), as shown below.
+Over the past several years the Authority has undertaken 6 refinancings and achieved over \$20 million gross savings (\$15 million in net present value savings).
+It appears that all Revenue Bonds and GEFA loans that were candidates for refinancing have, in fact been refinanced.
+No further refinancing or restructuring of our debt is anticipated at this time.